-The third plot of Figure 7 tests the applicability of the Khintchine-Pollaczek formula in our setting by plotting $N \cdot E(W)/E(S)$ versus $\rho/(1 - \rho)$.
-To check whether the two plots exhibit the linear pattern implied by (14), we display an aggregated version of the data as a scatterplot on a logarithmic scale.
-This graph pattern is not linear.
+The third plot of Figure 7 tests the applicability of the Khintchine-Pollaczek formula in our setting by plotting $N \cdot E(W)/E(S)$ versus $\rho/(1-\rho)$.
+To check if the two exhibit the linear pattern implied by (14), we display an aggregated version of the data as a scatter plot on a logarithmic scale.
+The graph pattern is not linear.
 This can be explained by the fact that classical versions of Khintchine-Pollaczek formula are not appropriate for queueing systems with abandonment.

 Note that queueing systems with abandonment usually give rise to dependence between successive interarrival times of served customers, as well as between interarrival times of served customers and service times.
 For example, long service times could engender massive abandonment and, therefore, long interarrival times of served customers.
-A version of the Khintchine-Pollaczek formula that can potentially accommodate such dependence was derived by Fendick, Saksena, and Whitt (1989).
+A version of the Khintchine-Pollaczek formula that can potentially accommodate such dependence is derived in Fendick, Saksena and Whitt (1989).
 Theoretical research is needed to support the fit of these latter results to our setting with abandonment, however.

-7.2 Fitting the M/M/N+M Model (Erlang-A)
+7.2 Fitting the M/M/N+M model (Erlang-A)

 The M/M/N model (Erlang-C), by far the most common theoretical tool used in the practice of call centers, does not allow for customer abandonment.
-The M/M/N + M model (Palm 1943) is the simplest abandonment-sensitive refinement of the M/M/N system.
-Exponentially distributed, or Markovian, customer patience (time to abandonment) is added to the model, hence the "+M" notation.
-This requires an estimate of the average duration of customer patience, $1/\theta$, or, equivalently, an individual abandonment rate, θ .
-Because it captures abandonment behavior, we call M/M/N + M the "Erlang-A" model (see Garnett et al. 2002 for further details).
-The 4CallCenters software (4CallCenters 2002) provides a valuable tool for implementing Erlang-A calculations.
+The M/M/N+M model (Palm (1943)) is the simplest abandonment-sensitive refinement of the M/M/N system.
+Exponentially distributed, or Markovian, customer patience (time to abandonment) is added to the model, hence the '+M' notation.
+This requires an estimate of the average duration of customer patience, $1/\theta$, or equivalently an individual abandonment rate θ .
+Because it captures Abandonment behavior, we call M/M/N+M the "Erlang-A" model.
+See Garnett et al. (2002) for further details.
+The 4CallCenters software (4CallCenters, 2002) provides a valuable tool for implementing Erlang A calculations.

-The analysis in Sections 4 and 5 shows that in our call center, both service times and patience are not exponentially distributed.
+The analysis in Sections 4 and 5 shows that, in our call center, both service times and patience are not exponentially distributed.
 Nevertheless, simple models have often been found to be reasonably robust in describing complex systems.
-We therefore check whether the M/M/N + M model provides a useful description of our data.
+We therefore check whether the M/M/N+M model provides a useful description of our data.

-7.3 Using the Erlang-A Model
+7.2.1 Use of the Erlang-A Model

+Erlang-A Analysis - Overall Assessment.
 We now validate the Erlang-A model against the overall hourly data used in Section 7.1.
-We consider three performance measures: probability of abandonment, average waiting time, and probability of waiting (at all).
-We calculate their values for our 3,867 hourly intervals using exact Erlang-A formulas, then aggregate the results using the same method used in Figure 7.
+Three performance measures are considered: probability of abandonment, average waiting time and probability of waiting (at all).
+Their values are calculated for our 3,867 hourly intervals using exact Erlang-A formulae.
+Then the results are aggregated along the same method employed in Figures 7.
 The resulting 86 points are compared against the line y = x.

 As before, the parameters λ and μ are easily computed for every hourly interval.
-For the overall assessment, we calculate each hour's average number of agents, N. Because the resulting N's need not be integral, we apply a continuous extrapolation of the Erlang-A formulas, obtained from relationships developed by Palm (1943).
+For the overall assessment, we calculate each hour's average number of agents N. Because the resulting N's need not be integral, we apply a continuous extrapolation of the Erlang-A formulae, obtained from relationships developed in Palm (1943).